nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_3/readme.md

 **Statement 3:**

-Anyone is free to use software with a “permissive” license without restriction.
+Anyone is free to use software with a "permissive" license without restriction.

 - True
 - False